microsoft/RulesEngine/README.md

 There are several ways to populate workflows for the Rules Engine as listed below.

-You need to store the rules based on the [schema definition](https://github.com/asulwer/RulesEngine/blob/main/schema/workflow-schema.json) given and they can be stored in any store as deemed appropriate [Demos](https://github.com/asulwer/RulesEngine/tree/main/demo).
+You need to store the rules based on the [schema definition](https://github.com/asulwer/RulesEngine/blob/main/schema/workflow-schema.json) given and they can be stored in any store as deemed appropriate.
 For RuleExpressionType `LambdaExpression`, the rule is written as a [lambda expressions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions).

 An example rule: